 So, if you’re looking at fitness, health, and long-term nutrition as a major part of your lifestyle, I’d suggest not flirting too much with the keto diet.
 It’s a short-term tool, not a long-term plan for performance and health.

-Get in, get out, and get back to your good carbs and your great steaks and have an avocado salad.
+Get in, get out, and get back to your good carbs and your great steaks and have dating sites military.
 You’ll feel better, perform better in the gym, and you can easily sustain this pattern of eating for your entire lifetime.